Personal Hygiene

 One must remember that most people in Thailand do not have the luxury of air-conditioning and that many roads are not paved, meaning you get a good solid dusting when cars drive by.
 Within Thailand’s cities, pollution is another factor that should never be overlooked.
 After walking around Bangkok for an afternoon, I sometimes take the edge of my credit card or train pass and scrape it along my face just for kicks.
 The amount of black grime left behind is truly amazing.

 Many different fungi thrive in the heat.
-Powder is used after bathing as a way to thoroughly dry the skin and to prevent skin280501k2.jpg infections.
+Powder is used after bathing as a way to thoroughly dry the skin and to prevent skin infections.
 It is also placed on the face, sometimes in geometric or other artistic designs to add beauty to the wearer.
 This practice is particularly popular in the countryside.

 Mentholated powders are very popular and leave your body feeling like one gigantic breath mint for hours.
 There are also many pharmaceutical products to aid in the battle against different skin infections.
 I was expecting to have nice moist skin while living here.
 The opposite is true.
 From all the showering and powdering, my skin is drier than it ever has been.